 We all have saints we like to carry with us.
-I literally have John with me, as I am blessed to have a relic procured during the visit of John Paul II; for my part, I try to let him watch a Phillies game every once in a while.
+I literally have John with me, as I am blessed to have a relic procured by classmates during the visit of John Paul II; for my part, I try to let him watch a Phillies game every once in a while.